River Dialogues Across Sápmi

 Tromsø/Romsa: Midnight Sun & UiT Welcome

-Manndalen: Centre for Northern Peoples
+Olmmáivággi/Manndalen: Centre for Northern Peoples

 We also stop along the way at Nordkjosbotn Rasteplass to take in the views of the Fjords!

 Back row left to right: Alitta Sylliboy Patles & Madison Gouthro.
-Front row left to right: Andrea Momblanch, Emalie Hayes, & Heather Smith.
+Front row left to right: Andrea Momblanch, Emalie Hayes, & Heather Smith

-Hung above the stairs of the Så når ikke øyet lenger exhibition is a vandalized road sign from Kåfjord municipality the 1990s when bilingual road signs featuring both Sámi and Norwegian languages were introduced in Northern Norway (Figure 7).
+Hung above the stairs of the “Så når ikke øyet lenger” exhibition is a vandalized road sign from Kåfjord municipality from the 1990s when bilingual road signs featuring both Sámi and Norwegian languages were introduced in Northern Norway (Figure 7).
 It bears both paint splatters and bullet holes deliberately aimed at obscuring the Sámi place‑name.
 A stark, tangible reminder of the period’s violent attempts to erase Sámi language and identity.
-The yarn‐spinning wheel on the sign is the charge from Kåfjord municipality’s coat of arms, officially granted in 1989.
+The yarn‐spinning wheel on the sign is the charge from Kåfjord municipality’s coat of arms.
 It was chosen to honour the area’s longstanding tradition of home‐based handicrafts, which was historically a women’s household activity, making it unique in centering a “female” emblem.

 Alta, Norway: Rock Carvings & World Heritage Rock Art Centre